assaf/vanity.js/server/README.md

 ## Running

-In development mode, you and run the server under [Supervisor](https://github.com/isaacs/node-supervisor) with automatic reload on code change:
+In development mode you can run a single server instance with automatic reloading using:

 ```
 $ npm start